WHAT ARE THE MORTAL SINS?

 1. Not truly hating any mortal or venial sin – this lack of contrition–still desiring the sin–is what damns everyone’s soul.
 Lacking TRUE sorrow for offending God with any sin (moral or venial) is the ultimate mortal sin–the ultimate rejection/forsaking of mercy for sin.

-“There is a sin [mortal or venial] which is always “unto death” (1 John 5:16): the sin for which we do not repent.”
+“There is a sin [mortal or venial] which is always “unto death” (1 John 5:16): the sin for which we do not repent.”–St. Mark the Ascetic

 Not TRULY repenting of any sin rejects Heaven for that sin.
 Lacking sorrow for offending God the Most High, in anyway, is always a deadly mortal sin.
 As the saints say, this kind of contrition is quite hard to acquire and tragically most never obtain it. ” ” Therefore, we need to spend our life time carefully seeking grace after grace to remove our desire for sin/lack of contrition so we can grow from some sorrow into gaining True sorrow for each and every sin.
 To learn more please read, “What is True Sorrow.”

-“[We lose salvation from the] utter forsaking of God, neglect of His law [any law], and finally mortal sin committed through concupiscence [desiring sin].
+“[We lose salvation from the] utter forsaking of God, neglect of His law [any law], and finally mortal sin committed through concupiscence [desiring sin].–St. John of the Cross, Doctor of the Church

-The sins we lack TRUE hatred (still desire) that are mortal in nature are “regular” mortal sins and the sins we lack hatred for that are venial by nature, those are our “irregular” mortal sins.
+The sins we lack TRUE hatred (still desire) that are mortal in nature are “regular” mortal sins and the sins we lack hatred for that are venial by nature (idolatry of something venial), those are our “irregular” mortal sins.
 Both must be truly repented of, at least at the moment of death, if we want Eternal Life.

 Therefore, we must gain true hatred for all sin, if we want to Live.
 But again please don’t be deceived and think we possess such hatred for sin, because unless we have been toiling away for years to grow in our contrition, we most likely don’t have it for every sin.